swiftlang/swift-testing/Sources/Testing/Testing.docc/AssociatingBugs.md

 ```

 The bug identifier can be specified as an integer or as a string; if it is
-specified as a string and matches certain formats, the testing library is able
+specified as a string, it must be parseable as an unsigned integer or as a URL.
-to infer additional information about it.
-For more information on the formats
+For more information on the formats recognized by the testing library, see
-recognized by the testing library, see <doc:BugIdentifiers>.
+<doc:BugIdentifiers>.

 ## Specifying the relationship between a bug and a test